John Tresvant: College

+NBA career

+Tresvant was drafted by the St. Louis Hawks in 1964 and played nine seasons in the NBA.

-He was selected in the fifth round (40th overall) of the 1964 NBA draft by the St. Louis Hawks.
+He was selected in the fifth round (42nd overall) of the 1964 NBA draft by the St. Louis Hawks.
 He played nine seasons in the league with St. Louis, the Detroit Pistons, the Cincinnati Royals, the Seattle SuperSonics, the Los Angeles Lakers, and the Baltimore Bullets, posting NBA career averages of 9.2 points and 6.3 rebounds.

+He was a member of the 1969-1970 Lakers team that lost the seven-game NBA finals to the New York Knicks, playing in four games.
+He averaged nearly six points for the Lakers in the 1970 playoffs, and supplied the energy off the bench in Game 4 of the finals that led the Lakers to an overtime win.

+The following year, he was a member of the Bullets team that defeated the reigning champion Knicks in a seven-game Eastern Conference finals, playing a more significant role.
+He played in all seven games, averaging 38 minutes, 11 points and 12 rebounds per game.
+In a Game 4 Bullets win, Tresvant had 17 rebounds.
+During the series, he defended against Knicks Hall of Fame forward Dave DeBusschere, his former Detroit teammate and coach.
+The Bullets were then swept in the NBA finals by the Milwaukee Bucks, where he again played in every game.
+He averaged 12.8 rebounds per game over 18 playoff games, and had the most personal fouls (64) of any player in the playoffs that year.

+He played two more seasons in Baltimore before retiring, including two more (unsuccessful) playoff series against the Knicks, playing in all 11 playoff games against them.

+Personal life

 After retiring from basketball because of a knee injury, Tresvant worked as an industrial arts teacher and middle school basketball coach.
 In 2006, he invented the Total Rebounder Exercise System (TRES), a basket designed for use in training young players in rebounding techniques.

 Tresvant is divorced and the father of three grown children.
-He resides in Snohomish, Washington.
+As of 2006, he resided in Snohomish, Washington.